Benchmarking quantum devices beyond classical capabilities: Parity-preserving circuits as estimators for original QV test

-In this Appendix, we derive expressions for the heavy output frequency of the original quantum volume circuit and its modification, which preserves parity on a subset of qubits.
+In this \bl{final Appendix we present the derivations of the formulas from Section \ref{sec:etimating}.
+Primarily, the} expressions for the heavy output frequency of the original quantum volume circuit and its modifications, which preserves parity on a subset of qubits.
 We start with the discussion of general noise restricted only by mild assumptions.
-Then, we gradually introduce various noise models to obtain explicit relations between heavy output frequencies in those particular examples which allows of to establish estimators for heavy output frequency in quantum volume circuits.
+Then, we gradually introduce various noise models to obtain explicit relations between heavy output frequencies in those particular examples which allows us to establish estimators for heavy output frequency in quantum volume circuits.